mozilla/Bugzilla-ETL/README.md

 python -m unittest discover -v -s tests
 ```

+## Fixing tests

+Test runs are compared to documents found in the reference files at `tests/resources/reference`.
+They may need updating after changing the code.

+    python -m unittest test_examples

+The output file is found in `tests/results`, and can replace the reference file.
+Be sure to review the `git diff`; it will show the change in the reference file, just to be sure nothing went wrong.

 ## Upgrades

 There may be enhancements from time to time.
 To get them